Skip to main content

 Step 4: Update UI Options Configuration

-The uiOptions property now provides more granular control over the SDK’s user interface elements.
+The uiOptions property now provides more granular control over the SDK’s user interface elements, including new section editing capabilities.

 Before (v1.x)